TobikoData/sqlmesh/docs/concepts/tests.md

 ```

 Firstly, we need to specify the input data for the upstream model `sqlmesh_example.seed_model`.
-The `create_test` command starts by executing a user-supplied query against the project's data warehouse and uses the returned data for this purpose.
+The `create_test` command starts by executing a user-supplied query against the project's data warehouse and uses the returned data to produce the test's input rows.

 For instance, the following query will return three rows from the table corresponding to the model `sqlmesh_example.seed_model`: